Day 1: Dimapur to Khonoma

 Day 5: Khonoma to Tinsukia

-Day 6: Tinsukia
+Day 6: Tinsukia & Dehing-Patkai Wildlife Sanctuary

-We have a full day to explore several productive birding areas in the alluvial plains of the Brahmaputra basin in upper Assam.
-This morning, we will visit a vital remnant patch of lowland tropical forest at Dehing-Patkai Wildlife Sanctuary in search of a selection of Eastern Himalayan and more widespread forest specialities, with birds such as Pale-capped Pigeon, Rufous-throated Fulvetta, Silver-breasted Broadbill, White-crowned Forktail, Grey Peacock-Pheasant, the secretive White-winged Duck, Ruddy and Black-backed Dwarf Kingfishers, up to five species of hornbill including Brown Hornbill, various flycatchers, warblers and sunbirds in fast-moving feeding flocks, and vocal troops of India’s only ape, Western Hoolock Gibbon.
-Later, in the marshy grasslands that flank the Brahmaputra River at Maguri Beel we will go in search of three northeast Indian grassland endemics, Black-breasted Parrotbill, Swamp Grass Babbler and Marsh Babbler, alongside a selection of resident birds and lingering migrants, notably including Chestnut-capped, Yellow-eyed and restricted range Jerdon's Babblers, Spotted and Chestnut-crowned Bush-Warblers, Paddyfield and Smoky Warblers, Pied Harrier, Yellow Bittern, Greater Painted-Snipe, and a selection of waterfowl.
+During our stay in Tinsukia, we will explore several productive birding areas in the alluvial plains of the Brahmaputra basin in upper Assam.
+Today, we will visit a vital remnant patch of lowland tropical forest at Dehing-Patkai Wildlife Sanctuary in search of a selection of Eastern Himalayan and more widespread forest specialities.
+This productive habitat is home to a good variety of birds, with highlights that include Streaked Wren-Babbler, Rufous-throated Fulvetta, Silver-breasted Broadbill, White-crowned Forktail, Pale-capped Pigeon, Grey Peacock-Pheasant, the secretive White-winged Duck, Ruddy and Black-backed Dwarf Kingfishers, and up to five species of hornbill including Brown Hornbill.
+We can also expect various flycatchers, warblers and sunbirds in fast-moving feeding flocks, the chance of Western Hooded and Blue-naped Pittas, and vocal troops of India’s only ape, Western Hoolock Gibbon.

-Day 7: Digboi and on to Roing
+Day 7: Maguri Beel and on to Roing

-This morning we will visit a private patch of lowland forest within Digboi Oilfields (permission dependent) where we hope to encounter Rufous-necked and Chestnut-backed Laughingthrushes, Collared Treepie, Green-billed Malkoha, Red-headed Trogon, Blue-bearded Bee-eater, White-throated Bulbul, Ruby-cheeked Sunbird, Yellow-vented and Scarlet-backed Flowerpeckers, Pin-striped Tit-Babbler, Wedge-tailed and Thick-billed Green-Pigeons, Blyth's and Blue-eared Kingfishers, and White-cheeked Partridge.
+This morning we will visit the marshy grasslands that flank the Brahmaputra River at Maguri Beel.
+Here, we will go in search of three northeast Indian grassland endemics, Black-breasted Parrotbill, Swamp Grass Babbler and Marsh Babbler, alongside a selection of resident birds and lingering migrants, notably including Chestnut-capped, Yellow-eyed and restricted range Jerdon's Babblers, Spotted and Chestnut-crowned Bush-Warblers, Paddyfield and Smoky Warblers, Pied Harrier, Yellow Bittern, Greater Painted-Snipe, and a selection of waterfowl.
 Later today we start our journey northeast, crossing the Brahmaputra River as we head into Arunachal Pradesh and the small town of Roing at 400m in the Lower Dibang Valley, the last major township in India’s northeast frontier and our base for the next four nights.
 This afternoon we will visit an area of extensive floodplain grasslands where we will be looking for Bengal Florican, the endemic Black-breasted Parrotbill, Black and Cinnamon Bitterns, Chinese and Siberian Rubythroats, and Baikal Bush Warbler.

 Day 8-10: The Mishmi Hills from Roing to Mayodia

 Over these three days we will explore various elevations along the little-used road to Anini that ascends through the Mishmi Hills.
 From our base at Roing, we will bird up and down through a succession of incredible and largely undisturbed Himalayan forest habitats, from the subtropical broadleaf forest and bamboo of the outer foothills and into coniferous forest and rhododendrons of higher elevations as far as Mayodia Pass at 2,655m.
 The Mishmi Hills are among Asia's most promising but least-explored birding areas, and birding here is both exciting and productive, with an extensive list of potential species that includes some of the most sought-after specialities of the Himalayas.
-Among our key targets will be the endemic Mishmi Wren-Babbler, near-endemic Brown-throated Fulvetta, and restricted range Streak-throated (Manipur) Fulvetta, with other possibilities including an array of Eastern Himalayan specialities such as Spotted and Grey-sided Laughingthrushes, Long-billed, Eye-browed and Bar-winged Wren-Babblers, Red-billed, Black-crowned and Slender-billed Scimitar Babblers, Cachar Wedge-billed Babbler, White-hooded and Golden Babblers, Gould’s, White-browed, Rusty-bellied and Lesser Shortwings, Yellow-rumped Honeyguide, Ward’s Trogon, Green and Purple Cochoas, the unmistakeable Fire-tailed Myzornis, Himalayan Cutia, Beautiful Nuthatch, Rufous-backed Sibia, Black-backed Forktail, Chestnut-breasted Partridge, both Blyth's and Temminck's Tragopans, with an outside chance of Sclater's Monal, Himalayan Owl, Mountain Scops Owl, Collared Owlet, and an impressive variety of shrike-babblers, bullfinches, bush robins including Rufous-breasted, thrushes, warblers, redstarts and accentors, plus mammals that include the endemic Mishmi Takin.
+Among our key targets will be the endemic Mishmi Wren-Babbler, near-endemic Brown-throated Fulvetta, and restricted range Streak-throated (Manipur) Fulvetta, with other possibilities including an array of Eastern Himalayan specialities such as Spotted and Grey-sided Laughingthrushes, Long-billed, Eye-browed and Bar-winged Wren-Babblers, Red-billed, Black-crowned and Slender-billed Scimitar Babblers, Cachar Wedge-billed Babbler, White-hooded and Golden Babblers, Gould’s, White-browed, Rusty-bellied and Lesser Shortwings, Yellow-rumped Honeyguide, Ward’s Trogon, stunning yet elusive Green and Purple Cochoas, the unmistakeable Fire-tailed Myzornis, Himalayan Cutia, Beautiful Nuthatch, Rufous-backed Sibia, Black-backed Forktail, Chestnut-breasted Partridge, both Blyth's and Temminck's Tragopans, with an outside chance of Sclater's Monal, Himalayan Owl, Mountain Scops Owl, Collared Owlet, and an impressive variety of shrike-babblers, bullfinches, bush robins including Rufous-breasted, thrushes, warblers, redstarts and accentors, plus mammals that include the endemic Mishmi Takin.

 Day 11: Mayodia to Tinsukia